 On January 2, 2009, in a New York City coffee shop, three interfaith ministers came together to brainstorm about the possibility of creating a unified, ecclesiastical organization that would provide professional credentials and support for interfaith clergy.
-Rev. Tim Miner, Rev. Jean Leone and Rev. Thomas Downes, all graduates of The New Seminary with backgrounds in chaplaincy, originally envisioned a “universal chaplain” model.
+Rev. Tim, Rev. Jean Leone and Rev. Thomas Downes, all graduates of The New Seminary with backgrounds in chaplaincy, originally envisioned a “universal chaplain” model.
 Those who felt called to serve the world across the entire spectrum of faith and spirituality could apply for “CO-ordination” after receiving the appropriate education and training.
 The name chosen was the Order of Universal Interfaith, abbreviated OUnI which cleverly is pronounced “Oh, You and I.” Consecration of the first spiritual community took place in 2010.

 Since its founding, the universal chaplain model has greatly expanded and today OUnI members not only serve as chaplains but also lead multi-faith congregations, perform weddings and services of remembrance, guide students on college campuses, act as spiritual directors and serve people of all faiths and no faith in a myriad of ways.
-We have over 600 credentialed clergy and hold annual ordination and co-ordination ceremonies.
+We have over 600 credentialed clergy and lay Pledgers and hold annual ordination and co-ordination ceremonies.
 In 2010, OUnI consecrated its first spiritual community and since then, eight others have come under the OUnI umbrella.

 Founders of OUnI